-The strategy seeks to influence the provision and delivery of housing in the borough and work towards achieving the following aims:
+The strategy seeks to influence the provision and delivery of housing in the borough and works towards achieving the following aims:

-- Ensure that vulnerable people are granted tenancies which offer a stable environment and are conducive to meeting their support needs. - Ensure that fixed term tenancies do not increase the number of households threatened with homelessness in the borough. - Make best use of the social housing stock in Chorley
+- Ensuring that vulnerable people are granted tenancies which offer a stable environment and are conducive to meeting their support needs. - Ensuring that fixed term tenancies do not increase the number of households threatened with homelessness in the borough. - Making best use of the social housing stock in Chorley - Encouraging continuation of high delivery of affordable housing in Chorley